Back icon

 Traders encounter two main types of spreads in their trading journey:

-• Fixed Spreads: These spreads do not change, regardless of the time of day or market conditions.
-They offer predictability and stability, which are especially beneficial in less volatile markets or for strategies that rely on consistent spread costs.
+• Fixed Spreads: These spreads are constant independent of market circumstances or time of day.
+Particularly helpful in less volatile markets or for strategies based on stable spread prices, they provide dependability and consistency.
 Fixed spreads are often preferred by traders who must accurately forecast their trading fees.

 Role of Spread in Financial Markets